Video Game / Devil Children

 - Time Travel: In Light/Dark Books onwards.
 This is also how Jin prevents Lucifers death.

 - To Be Lawful or Good: Angels and Angel Children suffer from this by being lawful beings by default.
 Even if they know what they are doing is wrong their lawfulness usually ends up keeping them from disobeying.

 - Tsundere: Masaki Kuzuha is one to his childhood friend Takaharu Ougi.
 Queen Frost is described as one in the anime.

 - Utopia: Valhalla was originally one.

 - Utopia Justifies the Means: Angels think this.
-Eventually get better after White Book.
+Eventually the ones of Tenkai get better after White Book.

-- Villain Decay: Uriel started out as a angel who will do genocide in Red/Black Book and is fought as a boss, but becomes a Dirty Coward who is never fought in White Book.
+- Villain Decay: Uriel started out as an angel who will do genocide in Red/Black Book and is fought as a boss, but becomes a Dirty Coward in White Book.

 - We Can Rule Together: After Takaharu Ougi fails to fulfill his role, Raguel offers Masaki a chance to aid him in conquering the world.

 - Western Zodiac: Book of Light/Dark onwards have the twelve Zodiac Angels.